shaik1002/biggitlabbomb/doc/user/project/merge_requests/methods/index.md

   commit id: "Merge squash-mr"
 ```

-This method is equivalent to:

-- `git merge --ff <source-branch>` for regular merges.
+This method is equivalent to `git merge --ff <source-branch>` for regular merges, and to
-- `git merge --squash <source-branch>` followed by `git commit` for squash merges.
+`git merge --squash <source-branch>` for squash merges.

 When the fast-forward merge
 ([`--ff-only`](https://git-scm.com/docs/git-merge#git-merge---ff-only)) setting